NitishaB4042/distributed-web-crawler/README_phase2.md

 Change the `CRAWL_NS` env var to run isolated crawls side by side.

-## Interview notes
-- **Why atomic?** Without it, the classic check-then-act race lets two workers both pass the "is it new?" gate and enqueue the same URL. `SADD` collapses check-and-add into one atomic op.
-- **Why `BRPOP`?** Blocking pop means idle workers sleep instead of busy-polling Redis — less load, instant pickup when work arrives.
-- **Why stateless workers?** All state is in Redis, so scaling out = start more workers.
-This is the setup for the Phase 5 benchmark (throughput vs workers).

 ## Still deferred
 - Bloom filter for memory-efficient dedup at scale → optional Phase 2.5